jvazpa/chipnchop/README.md

 ChIPnCHOP is a Chromatin Immuno-Precipitation analyisis pipeline for histones, transcription factors and other proteins that interact with DNA in *Arabidopsis thaliana* col-0 developed by Biochemistry Degree students at the University of Seville.

-Once you have downloaded the repository, using it is easy as pie 🍰.
+Basically, this pipeline receives a list of the fastq samples you are willing to analyze, together with the control samples, and process them to give a list of the genes which these proteins are hipothetically interacting with.
+Appart from the cistrome, we are keen on protein-nucleic acids interactomics.
+Thus, this pipeline will provide an output list with motif enrichment found in the ChIP sequences.
+It surely does sound fancy, but once you have downloaded the repository, using it is easy as pie 🍰:

 1. Download your A. thaliana col-0 genome (FASTA) and genome annotation (GFF3).
 If not sure which to use, [Ensembl Plants](https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index) hosts both the [genome assembly](ftp://ftp.ensemblgenomes.org/pub/plants/release-49/fasta/arabidopsis_thaliana/dna/) and [genome annotation](ftp://ftp.ensemblgenomes.org/pub/plants/release-49/gff3/arabidopsis_thaliana).
 They can be downloaded with `wget` command.
 * If not yet stored at your computer, you can download the ChIP-seq datasets you are interested in from GEO.
 Just fetch the SRA that corresponds to the samples you are willing to work on, and download via fastq-dump (see [SRA Toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software)). **ChIP-seq datasets must be compressed** (you can do so by typing `gzip <sequence.fq>`).